 - Use of sub-metering and analytics systems to monitor, profile and detect equipment inefficiencies.

-Passive and on-site energy
+Passive and renewable energy

-- For example, at Rouse Hill Town Centre the Building Management System adjusts shades to optimally use the sun for warmth and lighting.
+- Use of passive forms of energy and natural ventilation where possible, like at Rouse Hill Town Centre where the Building Management System adjusts shades to optimally use the sun for warmth and lighting;

 - Installation of solar PV systems and a rolling assessment of business case analysis for existing assets.
 Find out where we have installed and operate solar pv in the GPT Environment Data Pack;